Pangaea: Formation of Laurasia

-Western Kazakhstania collided with Baltica in the Late Carboniferous, closing the Ural Ocean between them and the western Proto-Tethys in them (Uralian orogeny), causing the formation of not only the Ural Mountains, but also the supercontinent of Laurasia.
+Western Kazakhstania collided with Baltica in the late Carboniferous, closing the Ural Ocean and the western Proto-Tethys (Uralian orogeny), causing the formation of the Ural Mountains and Laurasia.
 This was the last step of the formation of Pangaea.
-Meanwhile, South America had collided with southern Laurentia, closing the Rheic Ocean and completing the Variscian orogeny with the formation the southernmost part of the Appalachians and Ouachita Mountains.
-By this time, Gondwana was positioned near the South Pole, and glaciers were forming in Antarctica, India, Australia, southern Africa, and South America.
-The North China block collided with Siberia by Jurassic, completely closing the Proto-Tethys Ocean.
+Meanwhile, South America had collided with southern Laurentia, closing the Rheic Ocean and completing the Variscian orogeny with the formation of the southernmost part of the Appalachians and Ouachita Mountains.
+By this time, Gondwana was positioned near the South Pole, and glaciers formed in Antarctica, India, Australia, southern Africa, and South America.
+The North China Craton collided with Siberia by the Jurassic, completely closing the Proto-Tethys Ocean.

-By the Early Permian, the Cimmerian plate split from Gondwana and headed towards Laurasia, thus closing the Paleo-Tethys Ocean, but forming a new ocean, the Tethys Ocean, in its southern end.
+By the Early Permian, the Cimmerian plate split from Gondwana and moved towards Laurasia, thus closing the Paleo-Tethys Ocean and forming the Tethys Ocean in its southern end.
 Most of the landmasses were all in one.
-By the Triassic Period, Pangaea rotated a little, and the Cimmerian plate was still travelling across the shrinking Paleo-Tethys until the Middle Jurassic.
-By the late Triassic, the Paleo-Tethys had closed from west to east, creating the Cimmerian Orogeny.
-Pangaea, which looked like a C, with the new Tethys Ocean inside the C, had rifted by the Middle Jurassic, and its deformation is explained below.
+By the Triassic, Pangaea rotated a little, and the Cimmerian plate was still travelling across the shrinking Paleo-Tethys until the Middle Jurassic.
+By the Late Triassic, the Paleo-Tethys had closed from west to east, creating the Cimmerian Orogeny.
+Pangaea, which looked like a C, with the Tethys Ocean inside the C, had rifted by the Middle Jurassic.

+Paleogeography

+Geography during the Carboniferous

+Pangaea, having formed recently during the late Carboniferous period, had two major landmasses — Gondwana in the south and Laurussia in the north west with Siberia and Amuria lying north of Laurussia.

+To the east of Siberia — Kazakhstania, North China and South China formed the northern margin of the Paleo-Tethys sea, with Annamia in the south, in together resembling a circle with the superocean Panthalassa lying beyond.

+This period is also marked by the formation of the Central Pangaean Mountains.